northswiss/jekyll-boilerplate/_posts/2016-05-02-4-benefits-to-using-a-travel-management-tool.md

 layout: post
 title: 4 Benefits to Using a Travel Management Tool
 subtitle: null
-meta: "Managing corporate business travel is difficult without the right help.
+seo-meta: "Managing corporate business travel is difficult without the right help.
 Systemizing travel management can make it easier: here are 4 ways how."
 author: Javier Suarez
 category: Process
 published: true